Hierarchical Message-Passing Graph Neural Networks

-On the other hand, existing GNNs rely on only encoding features of topological neighbours.
-We argue that the hierarchical semantics behind the graph structure provides more useful information and should be incorporated into the learning of node embeddings.
-Taking the collaboration network in Figure~\ref{fig:general_structure}(a) as an example, author nodes highlighted in light yellow come from the same institutes, and nodes filled with different colours indicate authors in various research areas.
-In order to generate the node embedding of a given author, existing GNNs mainly capture the co-author level information from neighbouring nodes.
+On the other hand, in this paper, we further argue another crucial deficiency of flat message-passing GNNs is that they rely on only aggregating messages across the observed topological structure.
+The hierarchical semantics behind the graph structure provides useful information and should be incorporated into the learning of node representations.
+Taking the collaboration network in Fig.~\ref{fig:general_structure}-(a) as an example; author nodes highlighted in light yellow come from the same institutes, and nodes filled with different colours indicate authors in various research areas.
+In order to generate the node representation of a given author, existing GNNs mainly capture the co-author level information depending on the explicit graph structure.
 However, information hidden at \textit{meso} and \textit{macro} levels is neglected.
-In the example of Figure~\ref{fig:general_structure}, meso-level information means authors belong to the same institutes and their connections to adjacent institutes.
-Macro-level information refers to authors belongs to the same research areas and their relationship with related research areas.
-Both meso-level and macro-level knowledge cannot be directly modelled through flat message passing via observed edges.
+In the example of Fig.~\ref{fig:general_structure}, meso-level information means authors belong to the same institutes and their connections to adjacent institutes.
+Macro-level information refers to authors of the same research areas and their relationship with related research areas.
+Both meso- and macro-level knowledge cannot be directly modelled through flat message passing via observed edges.